stackitcloud/stackit-cli/docs/stackit_mariadb_credentials_create.md

 ## stackit mariadb credentials create

-Creates credentials for an MariaDB instance
+Creates credentials for a MariaDB instance

 ### Synopsis

-Creates credentials (username and password) for an MariaDB instance.
+Creates credentials (username and password) for a MariaDB instance.

 ```
 stackit mariadb credentials create [flags]